 - 1. The Employer may hire full-time supernumerary nurses, up to the maximum funding available as per the Ministry guidelines.
 The duration of such supernumerary appointments will be defined by the Nursing Graduate Guarantee rules and regulations. - 2.
 Newly graduated nurses are defined by the Nursing Graduate Guarantee rules and regulations, currently defined as nurses who have graduated from a nursing program within the last year. - 3.
 Supernumerary positions are defined as those positions offered to newly graduated nurses that are over and above the minimum staffing complement.
 Furthermore, supernumerary nurses will not be utilized to fill/backfill permanent and temporary vacancies. - 4.
 No appointment will be made to a supernumerary position without prior discussion with the Union as to where the supernumerary nurse will be assigned, what will be expected of them, and what mentoring arrangement will apply.
-The parties agree to discuss this matter without undue delay following the Employer's initial request to meet. - 5.
-All nurses hired under the new graduate initiative will be full-time and covered by all terms and conditions of the Collective Agreement.
-Such positions will not be subject to internal postings or request for transfer processes outlined in Article 9.06. - 6.
-Such supernumerary nurses can apply for and transfer to positions after the initial twelve (12) week supernumerary period in the manner defined by the Nursing Graduate Guarantee Guidelines. - 7.
+The parties agree to discuss this matter without undue delay following the employer's initial request to meet. - 5.
+All nurses hired under the new graduate initiative will be full-time and covered by all terms and conditions of the collective agreement.
+Such positions will not be subject to internal postings or request for transfer processes outlined in Article 9.06.

+- 6. Such supernumerary nurses can apply for and transfer to positions after the initial twelve (12) week supernumerary period in the manner defined by the Nursing Graduate Guarantee Guidelines. - 7.
 Where supernumerary nurses successfully post into positions (pursuant to # 6 above) there is the potential that Ministry funding pursuant to the Nursing Graduate Guarantee Program will not have been fully utilized.
-The Employer and the Union will meet to determine the distribution of the reinvestment initiative funding. - 8.
+The employer and the Union will meet to determine the distribution of the reinvestment initiative funding. - 8.
 Notwithstanding paragraph 5 above, in the event of a layoff, the parties may require that the supernumerary nurse be laid off first. - 9.
-Notwithstanding paragraph 5 above, if the nurse has not successfully posted into a permanent position by the end of the supernumerary appointment, they will be reclassified as casual part-time, and this will not be considered a layoff. - 10.
-Any issues related to the new graduate initiatives may be discussed at the Union-Management Committee Meetings.

-- 11. The Home bears the onus of demonstrating that such positions are supernumerary. - 12.
-The Union will be provided with such written information as it may reasonably require so the Employer can realize the funding regarding such supernumerary position. - 13.
+Notwithstanding paragraph 5 above, if the nurse has not successfully posted into a permanent position by the end of the supernumerary appointment, she/he will be reclassified as casual part-time and this will not be considered a lay-off. - 10.
+Any issues related to the new graduate initiatives may be discussed at the Union-Management Committee Meetings. - 11.
+The Home bears the onus of demonstrating that such positions are supernumerary. - 12.
+The Union will be provided with the documentation regarding each supernumerary position. - 13.
 Where there is a dispute or timeliness issue, either party may raise the concern with the spokespersons for the central teams.